kadijazl/Inventory-Update-Automation-System/README.md

-# Inventory Update Automation System 🚀
+# Inventory Monitoring System 🚀
-An automated inventory tracking system I developed for Toast Maker Tamarind Square branch.
+A system I developed for Toast Maker Tamarind Square branch for stock monitoring.
 Designed to collect inventory data through Google Forms and store it in Google Sheets.
 The system updates a structured summary table automatically using Google Apps Script.